zibranxo/auto-mailer/README.md

 ### 🧠 Agentic Personalization
 - **Web Context Scraping:** Automatically visits the target company's domain, scraping `<title>` and `<meta name="description">` to inject real-world context into the LLM prompt.
 - **Dynamic Prompting:** Fuses your markdown `about_me.md` profile with the target company's dataset (Domain, Region, specific Notes) for hyper-personalized output.
+- **Multi-Provider Zero-Downtime Cascade:** Load up to 10 API keys across NVIDIA NIM, Groq, OpenRouter, Google Gemini, and Cerebras simultaneously.
+If a provider hits a rate limit or exhausts its free tier, the system instantly quarantines it and routes workload to the next healthy provider in the pool.
 - **Intelligent Fallbacks:** Uses a primary LLM model (e.g., Llama 3.3 70B Instruct) and falls back to a faster/simpler model (like Mixtral) on reasoning timeouts or JSON malformations.
 Finally, defaults to a clean static template if all LLM attempts fail.

 ### 🧪 Multi-Variant Generation & Quality Gating